xordspar0/Data61-capstone-2016/README.md

 2. Currently, we host our KML files on a pastebin service so that they are accessible to Google.
-If we had known about the restrictions of Google Maps earlier, we probably would have simply written some server-side code to generate KML files and return a publically accessible URL.
+If we had known about the restrictions of Google Maps earlier, we probably would have simply written some server-side code to generate KML files and return a publically accessible URL. **For the web application to work properly in its current state, the kmlFileGenerator.py script has to be hosted on a server. `app.js/updateMap()` must point to this script.**

 3. Google Maps does not have complete support of KML.
 It disregards some style information when loading KML files.
 You can load the same KML files in Google